uralys/cherry/readme.md

 You may extend Cherry framework, or just pick few components, in order to start your own game.

 #### Using Cherry
-- clone Cherry next to your project, and symlink it to your project root `ln -s ../Cherry Cherry`
+- clone Cherry next to your project, and symlink the lib to your project root:
-- add your env folder with your en settings
+`ln -s ../Cherry/cherry cherry`
 - add a `main.lua` with
 ```
-require 'Cherry.loader'
-require 'app'
+require 'cherry.core.app'
 ```
 - add a `src/app.lua`
 - then call `App.start()` with your options